9 Gold Stocks to Stave Off the Market Boogeymen

 Source: madamF / Shutterstock.com

 One of the biggest gold stocks by market cap, Barrick is a great anchor to have for your precious metal portfolio.
-Since the start of the year, GOLD stock is up over 32% despite taking some losses to start the post-Memorial Day session.
+Since the start of the year, GOLD stock is up over 32% despite absorbing the impact of recent positive economic data.

 First, as a major institution within the mining industry, GOLD stock is likely to offer you a relatively evenhanded exposure to daily gold fluctuations.
 Fundamentally, the underlying company has been making significant progress.
 For instance, in its fourth quarter of 2019 earnings report, Barrick rang up revenue of $2.88 billion, up over 51% year-over-year.
 Plus, it carried positive momentum into Q1 2020, which saw Barrick post per-share earnings that were in line with analysts’ expectations.